michalsustr/Classifai/README.md

 - [ ] caffe using GPU? (probably not going to happen)

 Record:
+- [X] save snapshots to sd card for different labels
+- [ ] make optimizations to get up to 20FPS
 - [ ] use accelerometer for recording
 - [ ] add clock for recording
 - [ ] check for available space before recording